 A portion of the Fund may be invested in Orbis funds.
-Orbis charges performance-based fees within these funds that are calculated based on each Orbis fund's performance relative to its own benchmark.
+Orbis charges performance-based fees within these funds that are calculated based

 The annual management fees charged by both Allan Gray and Orbis are included in the TER.
 The TER is a measure of the actual expenses incurred by the Fund over a 12 month period.
 Since Fund returns are quoted after deduction of these expenses, the TER should not be deducted from the published returns (refer to page 2 for further information).